datahorders/cdn-geo-routing/README.md

 # CDN Geo-Routing Toolkit

-A self-service tool for configuring geo-based DNS routing to datahorders CDN nodes.
+A self-service tool for configuring AWS Route 53 geo-based DNS routing to datahorders CDN nodes.

 ## Overview

-This toolkit helps CDN customers set up geolocation-based DNS routing for their domains.
-Point your domain to our regional CDN endpoints, and get automatic failover with health checks - no AWS access required.
+This toolkit helps CDN customers set up geolocation-based DNS routing in **AWS Route 53** for their domains.
+Point your domain to our regional CDN endpoints, and get automatic failover with health checks.

+**Requirements:**
+- AWS account with Route 53
+- Domain hosted in Route 53
+- AWS CLI configured

 ## Available CDN Endpoints